jspahrsummers/ObjectiveHaskell/README.md

 Tools for making it easier to integrate Haskell and Objective-C.

-Right now, the goal is to make it easy to invoke Haskell from Objective-C. Eventually, invoking Objective-C from Haskell will receive attention too.

 **Only Mac OS X is supported at the moment. iOS may be supported in the future.**

 # Getting Started